-This step by step tutorial will show you and guide you through all the steps on how to install Kali Linux on VirtualBox.
+This step-by-step tutorial will show you and guide you through all the steps to install Kali Linux on VirtualBox.

 Kali Linux is mainly used for advanced penetration testing and security auditing.
-It is a Debian based rolling release Linux distribution that specifically caters to the likes of network analysts and penetration testers.
-The main aspects of Kali Linux is its pre-installed security tool suite that can be used for a variety of cyber-security purposes.
+It is a Debian-based rolling release Linux distribution that specifically caters to the likes of network analysts and penetration testers.

-This guide is about how to install Kali Linux on VirtualBox, allowing you to have a Kali VM.
-VirtualBox is a free, open-source and cross-platform virtualization software that creates a virtual machines on top of your OS.
+This guide is about installing Kali Linux on VirtualBox, allowing you to have a Kali VM.
+VirtualBox is free, open-source, and cross-platform virtualization software that creates virtual machines on top of your OS.

 Download Kali Linux ISO Image

 First, we need to download the installation ISO image.
-So point you browser to the Kali Linux website and click on the “Download” button.
+So point your browser to the Kali Linux website and click on the “Download” button.

 Choose the “Bare Metal” platform.

-From here, select “Installer” from the available options and choose “64-bit” and click on the download button to start downloading the ISO installation image.
+Select “Installer” from the available options, choose “64-bit“, and click on the download button to start downloading the ISO installation image.

 Setting up a Virtual Machine in VirtualBox

-1. In order to create a new virtual machine for installing Kali Linux on VirtualBox, open VirtualBox and click “New“.
+1. To create a new virtual machine for installing Kali Linux on VirtualBox, open VirtualBox and click “New.”

 3. Allocate RAM to the virtual machine.
-The memory size depends on your host machine memory size.
-As our physical machine used in this example has enough of RAM (32 GB), we’ll set 4 GB of RAM for a virtual machine to install Kali Linux on VirtualBox.
+The memory size depends on your host machine’s memory size.
+As our physical machine used in this example has enough RAM (32 GB), we’ll set 4 GB of RAM for a virtual machine to install Kali Linux on VirtualBox.

 You can select any amount of memory you wish, but don’t add more than 50% of your total RAM.